kivra-thohut/forms_errands/README.md

+# About

 The goal for forms_errands is to provide a way to keep track of forms errands in production.
 An errand could be sending a form to sales to demo to a customer, sending to internal users at Kivra or perhaps just doing experimental testing.

+Implementation wise it is essentially a wrapper around Kivra CLI.

+# Prerequisites

+- Make sure you have `make` installed.
+- Ensure you have `jq` installed for JSON processing.

 # Quick Start